 \section{Discussion}

-We have investigated the intricate self-organization and state transitions driven by nonreciprocal interactions in active living matter.
-Through experiments on heterogeneous populations of starfish embryos---whose developmental ages control their nonreciprocal interactions---we uncover two strikingly different nonequilibrium states: a traveling state characterized by dynamic flocking clusters, and a fluctuating state defined by a crystal-like structure and reduced displacement.
-By developing a predictive model, we systematically map out the broader spectrum of states, revealing that collective motion peaks at intermediate levels of nonreciprocity, while higher nonreciprocity induces structural instability and fragmentation. \\
+We have investigated the self-organization and state transitions driven by nonreciprocal interactions in active living matter.
+Through experiments on heterogeneous populations of starfish embryos, whose developmental ages control their nonreciprocal interactions, we {identify two distinct} nonequilibrium states: a traveling state characterized by dynamic flocking clusters, and a fluctuating state defined by a crystal-like structure and reduced {collective motion}.
+By developing a predictive model, we map out a broader spectrum of {behaviors}, revealing that collective motion peaks at intermediate levels of nonreciprocity, while {weaker nonreciprocity enhances structural order and} higher nonreciprocity induces structural instability and fragmentation. \\

-To rigorously characterize these emergent states and their transitions, we introduced two novel conceptual frameworks: \textit{topological landscapes} and \textit{topological flowscapes}.
-Topological landscapes provide a powerful quantitative method for capturing local structural distributions and symmetry-breaking phenomena.
-Building upon this, topological flowscapes map the dynamic evolution of landscapes, quantitatively visualizing the pathway systems take through high-dimensional state spaces and pinpointing precise transitions at the intersection of microscopic structure and macroscopic order.
-Notably, we discovered a clear thermodynamic signature of these transitions, as evidenced by rate shifts in state evolution and entropy production. \\
+To characterize these emergent states and their transitions, we introduced two {complementary} frameworks: \textit{topological landscapes} and \textit{topological flowscapes}.
+Topological landscapes provide a quantitative {description of} local structural distributions and symmetry-breaking phenomena, {but do not encode how systems move between states.
+Topological flowscapes address this limitation by representing the evolution of landscapes as trajectories of information flow in a reduced space, capturing both the directions and rates of transitions.
+This dynamical representation reveals that nonequilibrium state transitions can be governed by directed probability flows, with measurable rates of progression and dissipation.\\ }

-Our conceptual framework, anchored in the notions of topological landscapes and flowscapes, offers a novel perspective for interpreting nonequilibrium systems as evolving probability landscapes.
-This approach is broadly applicable in diverse contexts, from synthetic active matter such as colloidal assemblies and artificial intelligence models, to complex biological processes such as neural network dynamics and multicellular development.
-These tools not only elucidate the intricate dynamics observed in the experiments but can also integrate with theoretical models, presenting a unified method to analyze state transitions and emergent phenomena.
-More broadly, the complex temporal behaviors characteristic of nonequilibrium systems may reflect deeper underlying principles governing informational flow and organizational dynamics.
-By explicitly linking organization to information theory and thermodynamics, our work takes a step toward a unified framework for understanding nonequilibrium phenomena through the lens of informational dynamics. \\
+Our conceptual framework suggests a broader perspective on nonequilibrium organization.
+Topological landscapes elucidate the order of a system, while flowscapes reveal how this order evolves and, further, how irreversibility affects the dynamics of its evolution.
+Together, they comprise a physics-informed, low-dimensional representation of structure and information flow in nonequilibrium systems.\\